 What Will the Doctor Do?

 If you and your parents think you have impetigo, you should see a doctor.
 A doctor usually can tell if you have impetigo by examining your skin.
 If you have mild impetigo, your doctor probably will prescribe an antibiotic ointment, which gets put right on your skin.
+An antibiotic is a type of medicine that attacks bacteria.

 What Can I Do?